LucaMarastoni/cve_detect_plugin/README.md

 **Script**: `cve_monitor.py`

-CVE Detector is a Python script that daily monitors new critical vulnerabilities (CVEs) published in the [CVEProject/cvelistV5](https://github.com/CVEProject/cvelistV5) repository.
+CVE Detector is a Python script that daily monitors new critical vulnerabilities published in the [CVEProject/cvelistV5](https://github.com/CVEProject/cvelistV5) repository.
 It filters alerts by technology and version of interest, and outputs results in a Nagios-compatible format.

 ---